Judyjose008/PanicButton/README.md

    *This application is not available in india, So if you need this you should download it from the internet as sdk(for
      indians only)
    ### Download and Install AWS button dev app
-   You can maually also register the button but the through the app seems more easy.
+       You can maually also register the button but through the app seems more easy.
            1. Download the App AWS IoT button Dev app from the Play Store.
            2. Register your Device by following the steps in the App It self.
            3. The serial number will be given in the backside of the device startin with G030 use that for maker key.